 It is important to remember that overtime must be authorized and approved by your supervisor.
-All trainings offered by the County must be authorized by your supervisor in advance when it will result in overtime.
 Working unauthorized overtime may result in disciplinary action.
 For purposes of calculating overtime payments, only the following will apply toward the calculation of overtime:

 - Actual hours worked

 - Holidays

 - County Closure